chrisparsons83/FFDiscordClub/rules.md

 11.1.
 There are no tiebreaker settings for regular season matches as fractional scoring does not frequently yield ties.

 11.2.
 Tiebreakers for playoff seeds are broken in the following order:
-1. Overall Record
+1. Highest Overall Record
-2. Points For
+2. Most Points For
-3. Points Against
+3. Most Points Against

 11.3.
 If a playoff match is tied, then the higher seed will advance.